-Setting up your writing business correctly from the getgo gives you the peace of mind to get on with what you do best: writing.
-And in 2018 to beyond there is absolutely no need for any professional writer to be approaching the accounting side of their writing business with a shoebox filled with crumpled receipts and an excel spreadsheet.
+Setting up your writing business correctly from the get-go gives you the peace of mind to get on with what you do best — writing.
+And in 2019 to beyond there is no need for any professional writer to be managing their accounts from a shoebox filled with crumpled receipts and an excel spreadsheet.

 To legally receive payments as an Australian business you need an an Australian Business Number (ABN).
-Once your writing business turns over more than $75,000 you’ll need to register for GST and charge the additional 10% tax on your invoicing.
+And once your writing business turns over more than $75,000 each year you’ll need to register for GST and charge the additional 10% tax on your invoices.

 Most writers starting out will operate as a Sole Trader which is the simplest business structure.
-You don’t need any formal business registration and you can use your own name as the business name.
+You don’t need any formal business registration and you can use your own name as the business name eg, my business is called Melinda J. Irvine.
 As your business grows you might want to consider changing your business legal structure to a Partnership or Company.

-The most important thing is to make sure that you are setup correctly and can legally receive payments.
-Check my blog post Get Paid for Your Writing: Setting Up Payment Methods for more details about the legal structures and setting up a writing business for tax.
+The most important thing — make sure that you are setup correctly and can legally receive payments.
+Check my blog post Get Paid for Your Writing: Setting Up Payment Methods for more details about business structures and setting up a writing business for tax.

-It might seem like a good idea to just use the invoice template in Word to invoice your copywriting clients, the attendees at your poetry workshop, or the writer’s festival who has booked you as a speaker.
-But as your business grows you’ll misplace those invoices, you’ll forget to hit ‘save as’ and you’ll copy over them and be forever in your sent items looking for something you think you sent but can’t quite remember.
+It might seem like a good idea to just use an invoice template in Word to bill your copywriting clients, the attendees at your poetry workshop, or the writer’s festival who has booked you as a speaker.
+But as your business grows you’ll misplace those invoices, you’ll forget to hit ‘save as’ and copy over them, and be forever in your ‘sent’ items hunting for something you think you sent but can’t quite remember.

 I use a little Quickbooks app which costs only AUD$4.99 per month.
 It hooks into all my bank accounts (plus my PAYPAL account) as well as enabling me to send invoices and track payments.
 The best thing is every single bank transaction is flagged automatically, so I can see immediately what invoices have been paid as well as make sure all my deductible expenses are included in the tax reports.

-Fines in Australia for late lodgement of tax and other compliance payments are hefty.
+Penalties and fines in Australia for late lodgement of tax and other compliance payments are hefty.
 Schedule all your key dates and set advance reminders.
-You’ll need to lodge an annual business income tax return and (depending on the structure and turnover of your writing business) may also need to lodge quarterly BAS statements, pay annual fees to ASIC, or pay for a business name.
+You’ll need to lodge an annual business income tax return and (depending on the structure and turnover of your writing business) may also need to lodge quarterly BAS statements, pay annual fees to ASIC, or renew your business name.
 You may also have trademarks registered on some of your books and their central characters.
 Don’t forget those due dates either.